NCBI-Hackathons/Run_an_NCBI-style_hackathon/social_issues.md

 The context of our TBH curriculum framework is on solving WGS analytical and logistical problems, which arise due to the increasingly large volume of of WGS data.

+## 1.4 Pain points
+That is, difficulties to address, overcome, or mitigate.

+# 2. Team dynamics during a hackathon
+* connecting researcher and computer scientist
+    * communicating knowledge
+    * coordinating ideas and approaches
+* How to get teams motivated and enthusiastic for the work